whitphx/whitphx.info/content/blog/20220526-react-runner-for-live-sample-page/index.md

 * [React Live](https://github.com/FormidableLabs/react-live)
   * This does not support `import` statements in the sample code.
 * [Sandpack](https://sandpack.codesandbox.io/) ([`@codesandbox/sandpack-react`](https://www.npmjs.com/package/@codesandbox/sandpack-react))
-  * This does not support nested paths such as `import * from "package/subpath"`
+  * This does not support nested paths such as `import Something from "package/subpath"`
     * https://github.com/codesandbox/codesandbox-client/issues/6499
 * Embedding sample code at build time with bundler's setting as such as raw-loader for Webpack.
   * This requires 2 imports per example as below, but I did not like that due to its redundancy.